asbou45115/ML-stock-prediction/README.md

 # Stock Price Prediction

+**DISCLAIMER: Trading using this ML predictor does not guarantee profits or loss.
+You accept full responsibilities for your trades.**

 This project uses machine learning techniques to predict stock prices.
 The data is retrieved from Alpha Vantage API, processed, and used to train an LSTM (Long Short-Term Memory) model for stock price prediction.
 The code is divided into several components, including data generation, preprocessing, model building, and prediction.

 ![image](https://github.com/user-attachments/assets/accf9dcd-d7d5-4aa4-847b-f33b81acbefb)